apacheignite/documentation/3rd-party-integration/load-tests.md

 | <sup>**load.tests.ignite.config**  |   <sup>Resource specifying Ignite cluster connection settings for load tests |
 | <sup>**load.tests.key.generator**  |   <sup>Key object generator for Ignite cache (see below) |
 | <sup>**load.tests.value.generator**  |   <sup>Value object generator for Ignite cache (see below) |
+[block:api-header]
+{
+  "type": "basic",
+  "title": "Running load tests"
+}
+[/block]
+Before running load tests make sure that:

+1. All nodes of your Ignite cluster are configured to use the same Cassandra cache store configuration settings.
+You can find an example of remote Ignite node configuration in a resource file `settings/org/apache/ignite/tests/persistence/primitive/ignite-remote-server-config.xml` from tests source code.
+If you plan to use only Cassandra load tests you don't need this step.

+2. `load.tests.ignite.config` property of `tests.properties` points to correct Ignite client node configuration (which should have exactly the same Cassandra connection and persistence settings like remote Ignite node config file).
+If you plan to use only Cassandra load tests you don't need this step.

+3. Cassandra connection settings specified correctly in `org/apache/ignite/tests/cassandra/connection.properties` and `org/apache/ignite/tests/cassandra/credentials.properties` files.

+After that you can easily run load tests just executing appropriate shell script.